jvicentem/madrid_metro_adjacency_list/README.md

 Simple version (only vertices): https://github.com/jvicentem/madrid_metro_adjacency_list/releases/tag/v1.0.0

-Gephi's nodes and edges csv files:  https://github.com/jvicentem/madrid_metro_adjacency_list/releases/tag/v3.2.3 -> The ids of the stations are real CRTM station ids.
+Gephi's nodes and edges csv files: Ids are real CRTM station ids.
 Weight = 1 / travel_seconds

 There's a Gephi's project file too.
 I strongly recommend to install "Give Color To Edges" plugin so you can paint the edges with the color of each Metro line.